Limassol: Climate

 Limassol has a hot-summer Mediterranean climate (Köppen climate classification: Csa), closely bordering a hot semi-arid climate (Köppen climate classification: BSh), with hot and dry summers and mild and wet winters, which are separated by short springs and autumns which are generally warm and sunny.
 From December to March, the weather is unsettled and can be rainy and windy.
 Sunshine averages around 6 hours a day.
 During this season there are a few days when the daytime highs might not exceed 12 °C and the night time lows might be as low as 2 °C but usually the temperature ranges from 16 °C to 20 °C in the day and from 7 °C to 12 °C in the night.
 Rain tends to be heavy this time of the year and thunderstorms occur often though they usually do not last for a long time.

-Snow in Limassol is a very rare occurrence and usually falls mixed with rain every 7 to 13 years.
+Snow in Limassol is very rare and usually falls mixed with rain every 7 to 13 years.
 Snow mixed with rain fell in February 2004, in January 2008 and in February 2012.
 In January 2022 Limassol registered a record low temperature of -0.8 °C. In spring the weather is mild to warm and pleasant.
 It is sunny almost every day and the temperatures are around 19–20 C in the day and 9 °C in the night.
 Rain showers and thunderstorms are common especially in late March and April.
 Sometimes during the spring dust comes from the Sahara desert which degrades air quality in the city.
 Summer for Limassol is the longest season of the year, and lasts about six months; it begins in May and ends in October.
 At this time of the year, the weather is sunny every day and rain is rare.
 The temperatures range between 19 °C to 30 °C in June and September and 22 °C to 40 °C in July and August.
 In June, sea mist can sometimes occur, usually resolving early in the morning.
 Autumn is warm and usually sunny.
 It begins in the end of November and in December.
 During this period of the year, temperatures range from as low as 12 °C to as high as 20 °C.

 This season the weather differs from year to year and it can be very wet with violent thunderstorms sometimes (October 2009 rainfall was around 90 mm) or very dry (October 2007 rainfall of 2 to 5 mm).
 Limassol receives around 410 mm of rain each year but this varies from year to year and sometimes droughts do occur (every 3–5 years).
 The rainy season 2009–2010 was a wet one with precipitation being as high as 515 mm in some areas whilst the rainy season of 2007–2008 was dry with only 300 mm of rain.
 Hail is rare and usually falls between October and April.